-Here are five additional considerations for launching a successful mobile data collection program:
+Here are five additional considerations for the successful deployment of your mobile data collection app:

 The immediate beneficiaries won’t be the only ones in the community affected by your program.